-A carbon steel with an ultra-high carbon content, commonly known as “cast iron” exhibits great hardness and brittleness and is an ideal steel with major applications.
+Carbon steel with an ultra-high carbon content, commonly known as “cast iron” exhibits great hardness and brittleness and is ideal steel with major applications.

 What is Carbon Steel?

-Carbon steels play a wide variety of roles in many industries.
+Carbon steel plays a wide variety of roles in many industries.
 They are primarily used in crimping, bending, and swaging processes since they are by nature highly malleable, weldable, and machinable.